Cowboys News App [Android]

 • The Falcons are ahead of the Saints based on a head-to-head victory.

 Even if getting the number-one seed eventually becomes out of reach for Dallas, there's plenty of incentive to just move up from fourth.
-Drawing the Rams in the is an unenviable assignment for anyone; the likely drop off from L.A. to Washington, San Francisco, or whoever else ends up in the other two spots is considerable.
+Drawing the Rams in the first round is an unenviable assignment for anyone; the likely drop off from L.A. to Washington, San Francisco, or whoever else ends up in the other two wild card spots is considerable.

 That's why talk of resting or treating any remaining games as expendable may be foolish.
 Continuing to fight for a higher seed could ultimately get Dallas farther than anything else they do over these last five weeks.